 Insurance can be daunting, from quotes to claims, and insurers need to work to make the process more accessible for the huge numbers of people experiencing mental health conditions says Ellen Kay, UK Product Manager at Duck Creek, in the third in a trio of vlogs exploring industry inclusivity.

-Society’s approach of mental health has improved dramatically in recent years, while the pandemic is shining a light on the issue.
+Society’s approach to mental health has improved dramatically in recent years, while the pandemic is shining a light on the issue.
 This is vital, because, statistically speaking, either we or someone we know will have experienced a mental health condition.

 We now have a better vocabulary and a greater understanding to understand mental health experiences, why they happen to us, and how to get the help and support we need.